dgoffredo/dgoffredo.github.io/content/india2.md

 him off-putting in a subtle way.
 There was a rote thinness to his presentation, and he more often deflected questions than answered them.
 Andrea suggested that he was acting like a salesman who isn't selling anything.
-I thought that he was crushed my the monotony of saying the same things in the same way in the same places nearly every day for years and years.
+I thought that he was crushed by the monotony of saying the same things in the same way in the same places nearly every day for years and years.
 Sometimes, after an energetic monologue, he would turn away and sigh.